MAGvACC/.github/profile/README.md

 - SOPs and other documentation for controllers and pilots, which can be found on our [documentation site](https://wiki.vatsim.ma/)
 - Tools / Plugins for our controllers
 - Brand new Sectorfile Installer/Updater for all three FIRs
+- Web Development

-## Although most of our repositories are private, if you have any questions about the technology we use in Maghreb, please contact '.bobbie'
+## Although most of our repositories are private, if you have any questions about the technology we use in Maghreb, please open a ticket in the [Maghreb Discord](https://community.vatsim.net/)

 ## Current Projects